New Clients Email

 The Fair Credit Reporting Act protects consumers and promotes the accuracy of private consumer reports.
 Checkr is not the only background check company that has failed to provide accurate information for job screening.
 Hireright and Sterling Talent Solutions, which are competitors of Checkr, have also faced similar accusations in the past.

-The consumer law attorneys at Maginnis Howard handle cases in which employment background checks produce inaccurate information.
+The consumer law attorneys at Maginnis Howard handle cases in which employment background checks errors cost consumers.
 If you believe you have been impacted by an incorrect background check, our firm’s FCRA attorneys want to speak with you.
 Feel free to contact us at 919-526-0450 or through our contact page.

 Contact us for a free case Evaluation